julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 {% include live-trading-warning.html %}

-### May I configure the open-source strategy to my liking?
+### May I configure the open-source strategies to my liking?

 Definitely.
 You should!